 |Alma Mater:||Central Florida|

-Scutero has over 15 years of coaching experience at the NCAA Division I, junior college, high school and AAU levels.
-He spent the 2016-17 season as head coach at Buffalo Island Central High School (Monette, Ark.) after serving previously on coaching staffs at Arkansas State (2014-16), Kennesaw State (2013-14), Middle Tennessee (2009-13) and Odessa Junior College (2004-09).
+Scutero, listed among the top-25 best offseason assistant coach hires in 2017 as chosen by CoachStat.net, has over 20 years of coaching experience at the NCAA Division I, junior college, high school and AAU levels.
+He was previously on coaching staffs at Arkansas State (2014-16), Kennesaw State (2013-14), Middle Tennessee (2009-13) and Odessa Junior College (2004-09).

-Scutero is familiar with the program after spending the 2014-15 and 2015-16 seasons on the sidelines at the Convocation Center.
-Scutero was instrumental in recruiting Devin Carter, a two-time all-conference selection, to A-State.
+Scutero is familiar with the program after spending the 2014-15 and 2015-16 seasons on the sidelines at First National Bank Arena.
+Scutero was instrumental in recruiting Ty Cockfield and Devin Carter, both all-conference selections, to A-State.
+Cockfield posted a single-season record 716 points in 2018-19 before finishing his two seasons at A-State with a total of 1,193 points, 16th-most in program history and most for a player in just two seasons played at A-State.
 Carter scored 1,062 points in his two seasons as a Red Wolf, becoming just the third player in program history to reach 1,000 points in two seasons played.

 While at Kennesaw State, Scutero served as the Owls’ recruiting coordinator and was responsible for all aspects associated with recruiting.
 He assisted with on floor coaching in practice and oversaw opponent scouting under head coach Lewis Preston.